 Interested in learning more about enrolling your property in the F.I.S.H.
 Program?
 Contact your nearest KDWPT Regional Office or submit your inquiry to the program coordinator.

-This program is made possible by the Federal Aid in Sport Fish Restoration Act (a Federal Aid Project funded by your purchase of fishing equipment), through fishing license sales, and the Farm Bill.
+This program is made possible by the Federal Aid in Sport Fish Restoration Act (a Federal Aid Project funded by your purchase of fishing equipment), through fishing license sales.